NBA player surprises brother with a car on his graduation

 Murray, 22, surprised his brother, Nate, with the keys to a 2019 Dodge Challenger.
 A video posted to Murray's Twitter and Instagram accounts shows Murray's brother overcome with emotion as he holds his cap and gown, and the two share a long embrace.

-"To my younger brother Nate, I love you and I'm so thankful for you," Murray's wrote in an Instagram post.
+"To my younger brother Nate, I love you and I'm so thankful for you," Murray wrote in an Instagram post.
 "10 months ago when you cried and asked to move with me because you was depressed and scared for your life and the fact that you didn't have a male figure there 24/7 teaching you right from wrong I had no choice to take you in and become your guardian.

 "One thing I made clear when you came was that I ain't your mother or father but I'm going to be the best big brother and teach you right from wrong and help you grow as a young man.
 I am in tears writing this because all you ever wanted was a opportunity to be the best young man you can be and since the day you moved with me you been the most respectful person I ever met, you didn't miss one day of school, on honor roll with a GPA 3.8 and little bro I just want to tell you this is the beginning for you and god has A PLAN for you."